 (But see In re Subpoena Duces Tecum to Jane Doe, Esq.
 (N.Y.
-2003) 787 N.E.2d 618, 622 (Jane Doe) [no protection for incident reports made under compulsion of statutory or regulatory dictate]; Huether, supra, 4 P.3d at p.
+2003) 787 N.E.2d 618, 622 (Jane Doe) [no protection for incident reports made under compulsion of statutory or regulatory dictatel: Huether, supra.
+4 P.3d at p.
 1197 [incident reports about plaintiff's decedent's treatment discoverable]; State ex rel.
 AMISUB, Inc. v.
 Buckley (Neb.
 2000) 618 N.W.2d 684 [no protection for incident report or for list of falls by hospital patients]; Chicago Trust Company v.
 Cook County Hosp.
 (Ill.App.Ct.
-1998) 698 N.E.2d 641, 645-649 (Chicago Trust Company) [hospital cannot invoke statute's protection "by declaring in advance that all incident documents prepared by the Hospital staff are part of the peer-review process"; protection applies only to documents "initiated, created, prepared, or generated by a peer-review committee"][2]; Columbia/HCA Healthcare Corp. v.
+1998) 698 N.E.2d 641, 645-649 (Chicago Trust Company) [hospital cannot invoke statute's protection "by declaring in advance that all incident documents prepared by the Hospital staff are part of the peer-review process"; protection applies only to documents "initiated, created, prepared, or generated by a peer-review committee"]1; Columbia/HCA Healthcare Corp. v.
 Eighth Judicial District Court (Nev.
 1997) 936 P.2d 844, 851 [same]; Cochran v.
 St. Paul Fire and Marine Ins.
 Co.

+1 The statute that was interpreted in Chicago Trust Company, supra, 698 N.E.2d 641, has been amended to add the phrase "or their designees."
+(735 Ill.
+Comp.
+Stat.
+5 / 8-2101 (2003).)
+Accordingly, protection is probably not limited to documents initiated, created, prepared, or generated by a peer review committee-but extends to documents initiated, created, prepared, or generated by the peer review committee's designees as well.

 (W.D.Ark.
 1995) 909 F.Supp.
 641, 644 [medication incident reports discoverable, in part because of express exception to discovery immunity, but also because the reports "are merely statements of fact [and] . . . contain no opinions of or conclusions reached by any administrative staff or review committee . . . [and thus do] not reveal any information regarding evaluation or review by any committee or administrative staff"]; Matter of Kristen K. v.
 Children's Hosp. of Buffalo (App.Div.
 1994) 614 N.Y.S.2d 89, 90 (Kristen K.) [reports concerning investigation of sexual assault of patient not protected because statute "provides confidentiality for information relative to medical review functions": Atkins v.
 Pottstown Memorial Medical Center (Pa.Super.
 1993) 634 A.2d 258 [incident report concerning patient's fall not protected]; Dunkin, supra, 573 N.E.2d 848 [no protection for incident reports concerning falls of nonpatients at hospital]; John C. Lincoln Hosp. v.
 Superior Court (Ariz.Ct.App.
 1989) 768 P.2d 188, 191 [Quality Assurance Program Incident Reports "are not instances of peer review, but only occasional precipitants of peer review"].)